dvidsilva/dvidsilva.github.io/_posts/2022-12-25-superproductivity.md

 ### Physical health

-Being healthy physically is super important too, no excuses, people hurt themselves and die much younger because of the stress caused to their boddies.
-See [The myth of normal](https://bookshop.org/p/books/the-myth-of-normal-trauma-illness-and-healing-in-a-toxic-culture-gabor-mate/17446136?ean=9780593083888).
+Being healthy physically is super important too, no way around it, people hurt themselves because of the stress added to their boddies.
+[The myth of normal](https://bookshop.org/p/books/the-myth-of-normal-trauma-illness-and-healing-in-a-toxic-culture-gabor-mate/17446136?ean=9780593083888).

-You should aim to be regularly active, eat well and add extra exercise and nature as often as you can.
+You should aim to be at least a little active, eat well and add extra exercise and nature as often as you can.
 Depending on your style I recommend chosing from:
 * [5x5](https://stronglifts.com/5x5/) weighlifting training that can be done alone, easy to pick up for begginers and fits very well in any schedule
 * [Resistance bands](https://gympion.com/blog/how-to-use-resistance-bands-at-home) are easy to use at home, adjusts well for any discipline level
 * Martial arts or group classes are awesome because they also add a community element, to me is all the same, find whatever is easy for you to get to and has people that you enjoy spending time with
 * Hikes and long walks, and nature hobbies are awesome ways to spend time with friends and staying healthy
+* Cleaning, cooking and crafting are helpful in staying active

 ### Community

-Joining or creating a community are keys to making anything happen; most communities are often in need of volunteers and ideas.
+Joining or creating a community are keys to making anything happen; communities are often in need of volunteers and ideas.
 Find a group of people that you like, or gather one, and challenge yourself to perform different roles to get a well rounded perspective.

 ### Harm reduction